stuartmcgill/sumo-reporter/README.md

 If a date (e.g. 2023-03) is not supplied then the tracker will be started from the most recent basho.

 If the `--covid-breaks-run` option is set then COVID-enforced kyujos will cause the run to end.
-The default behaviour (i.e. with no option set) is to ignore COVID-enforced kyujos and allowe the run to continue.
+The default behaviour (i.e. with no option set) is to ignore COVID-enforced kyujos and allow the run to continue.

 # Sample output